alixedi/pyconuk-2018-k8s/guide.md

     def hello():
         return "Hello World!"
     ```

-4. Docker Hello World!
+   * You can run it like: `FLASK_APP=hello_world.py flask run`

-	* Basic dockerfile for our hello world app:
+4. Hello Docker World!
-	* For example `Dockerfile`
+	* A very basic dockerfile for our hello world app can look like:

 	```
 	FROM python